-The two case write-ups require answers to specific assigned questions.
+The case write-up will focus on answering specific assigned questions.
 Questions for which written responses are due are designated by an asterisk () in the document, 'Class Preparation Questions'.
 Your answers should be no more than four (4) pages (all inclusive) in length, using standard formatting of 11 or 12 point font for text answers and 1 inch margins.
 If you insert an excel spreadsheet it should be in a readable font size and should conform to the spirit of the page limits of the assignment.